avshuluuzhuk/blog/content/en/authors/admin/_index.md

 highlight_name: true
 ---

 Ayraana Shuluuzhuk is a student of applied computer science course at the Peoples' Friendship University of Russia.
 She graduated from high school with excellent marks, and is a winner and participant of mathematics olympiads and scientific conferences.
-In addition, she is engaged in swimming and archery.
 {style="text-align: justify;"}